• Designing your Ring

 To TAPER or not to taper

 If you are designing a ring with a highlight or featured knot, you will want to orient that feature to the center front of your ring.
 It can only be oriented by adding a taper to your ring.
-Even without a 'feature', if you are designing a ring that is wider than 6 or 7mm, David highly recommends a taper!
-A taper protects the wood on the inside of your hand where it comes into contact with things on a regular basis and it's really comfortable.
+Even without a 'feature', if you are designing a ring wider than 6 or 7mm, David highly recommends a taper!
+A taper protects the wood on the inside of your hand where it comes into contact with things regularly and it's comfortable.
+A tapered ring is wider at the front and narrower at the back.

 David works with three types of taper.
-Hidden Taper, Full Taper and
+Hidden Taper, Full Taper, and Gentle (very slight) taper.

 This Bamboo ring has inlays of crushed lapis and malachite bordered by narrow Koa inlays